 4) Communicating with Key Audiences/Communities.

 - A variety of projects is encouraged, including those that:

 - support structural (or built) Doukhobor heritage;

 - feature / promote / preserve Doukhobor cultural heritage activities or knowledge; and/or

 - enhance learning about Doukhobor culture and heritage.

 - While projects will normally take one year to complete, longer initiatives may be eligible, if required to achieve intended goals.
 All projects must be completed, with final reports submitted, by the end of May 2024.

-Applicants must be recognized, established non-profit Doukhobor organizations in Saskatchewan, Alberta and/or British Columbia (note change above for Feb.
-1/23 grant deadline) dedicated to sustaining and enhancing the Doukhobor heritage and culture.
-Individuals may apply, if they are associated with or partner with an eligible organization, as defined here, and if that organization is supportive of the initiative and is willing and able to assist with managing grant funds and reporting requirements; a letter outlining such support must accompany the grant application.
-A list of such organizations that the Board is aware of is available here for the convenience of potential applicants, with the caveat that the organizations’ willingness to partner has not been confirmed by the CCUB Trust Fund Board.
+Applicants were recognized, established non-profit Doukhobor organizations in Saskatchewan, Alberta and/or British Columbia dedicated to sustaining and enhancing the Doukhobor heritage and culture.
+Individuals could apply, if they were associated with or partner with an eligible organization, as defined in the guidelines, and if that organization was supportive of the initiative and is willing and able to assist with managing grant funds and reporting requirements; a letter outlining such support had to accompany the grant application.
+A list of such organizations that the Board was aware of was provided for potential applicants, with the caveat that the organizations’ willingness to partner has not been confirmed by the CCUB Trust Fund Board.

-Applications for grant funding are made by completing and submitting the Grant Application Form above (download, print, complete and mail).
-All applications must be fully completed and signed as indicated to be considered for funding.
-Submit applications by mail to this address:
+Applications for grant funding were made by completing and submitting the Grant Application Form above and submitted to:

 Doukhobors Of Canada, CCUB Trust Fund